 As explained in 6.7, the encoded form of the request may fit in a single request or not.
 In this latter case, either the service-specific or the general block transfer mechanism may be used.
 It is negotiated via bit 2 or bit 12 of the conformance block; see 7.3.1.

-NOTE In some DLMS/COSEM communication profiles segmentation is available to transfer long APDUs.
+NOTE In some DLMS®/COSEM communication profiles segmentation is available to transfer long APDUs.

 The SET service primitive types and the corresponding APDUs are shown in Table 69.